jimarnold/breakout/README.md

 # Requirements:

-To run the game: JDK 8 or higher.
+To run the game: JDK 25.

-To compile and run from source: Scala 2.11.12
+To compile and run from source: Scala 3.6.3

 Probably OSX only.
 Works on my machine.